mazimkhan/mbedtls/tests/scripts/CI_SCRIPTS.md

 }
 ```

-Next a CI job can be specified as a collection of campaigns with the target platforms.
+Finally, a CI job is specified as a collection of campaigns and corresponding target platforms.
 ```py
 data = {
     ...